pierre-ange/blockchain-developer-bootcamp-final-project/README.md

 ## Description

-I am implementing a subscription platform enabling publishers to monetize their content and users to subscribe to publisher's content.
+Subscription platform enabling publishers to monetize their content and users to subscribe to publisher's content.

 ## Workflow
   1. Publisher creates a new plan: duration, fee in ETH.